justinmespel/legacy-portfolio/README.md

 # portfolio
 Scalable, personal portfolio.
-Designed and developed to showcase my past and future works.
+Designed and developed to showcase past and future works.